Klallam language: Syllable structure

-In Klallam, strings of consonants are acceptable both at the beginning and ends of syllables.
-In the onset, consonant clusters are rather unstructured, so words like ɬq̕čšɬšáʔ "fifty" can exist without problem.
-Similarly, codas can contain similar clusters of consonants, as in sx̣áʔəstxʷ "to dislike something" (wherein the unstressed schwa is dropped, creating a /[ʔstxʷ]/ cluster).
+In Klallam, consonant clusters occur at both the beginning and the end of syllables.
+In the onset, consonant clusters are rather unstructured and so words like ɬq̕čšɬšáʔ "fifty" exist with no problem.
+Similarly, codas can contain similar consonant clusters, as in sx̣áʔəstxʷ "to dislike something" (wherein the unstressed schwa is dropped, creating a /[ʔstxʷ]/ cluster).

 Stress

 Stress in Klallam defines the quality of the vowel in any given syllable and can occur only once in a word.
 Unstressed vowels are often reduced to schwa, which is indicated in the orthography.
 In turn, unstressed schwas are deleted.
-Mark Fleischer (1976) argues that schwa may be the only underlying vowel, saying that all others can be derived from the environment.
+Mark Fleischer (1976) argues that schwa may be the only underlying vowel and considers that all of the others can be derived from the environment.

-Stress often falls on the penultimate syllable; however, some affixes attract stress, and some words do not follow this pattern.
+Stress often falls on the penultimate syllable; however, some affixes attract stress, and some words do not follow that pattern.
 Additionally, not all words can have stress.

 Morphology

 Affixation

-Klallam is a polysynthetic language, like the other languages of the Salishan family.
-Affixation is common for both verbs and nouns, and affixes provide temporal, case, and aspectual information.
+Klallam is a polysynthetic language, like the other Salishan languages.
+Affixes are common for both verbs and nouns and provide temporal, case, and aspectual information.
 Every word contains at least one root.
-For example, the Klallam word ʔəsxʷaʔnáʔyaʔŋəs ('smiling') includes prefixes, suffixes and an infix.
-In its component parts, /ʔəs-xʷ-naʔnáʔ-yaʔ-ŋ-əs/ means "be in a state of small laughing on the face" or more simply, "smiling".
-There are many forms of prefix, suffix, and infix; below are a number of examples.
-Allomorphy is common; often, a single affix with have multiple phonetic realizations due to stress structure or the phonology of the word it is being added to.
+For example, the Klallam word ʔəsxʷaʔnáʔyaʔŋəs ("smiling") includes prefixes, suffixes, and an infix.
+In its component parts, /ʔəs-xʷ-naʔnáʔ-yaʔ-ŋ-əs/ means "be in a state of small laughing on the face" or, more simply, "smiling."
+There are many forms of prefix, suffix, and infix; here are some examples.
+Allomorphy is common, and a single affix often has multiple phonetic realizations because of the stress structure or the phonology of the word to which it is being added.